-In this paper, the ability of a passive and non-dissipative periodic pendulums chain to exhibit self-induced vibration isolation capabilities was demonstrated.
+In this paper, the ability of a passive and non-dissipative periodic pendulum chain to exhibit self-induced vibration isolation capabilities was demonstrated.
 Given the non-trivial and coupled nature of the pendulum chain dynamics, an obvious definition of a unit cell --typically needed to conduct and predict Bragg band gaps in self-repeating structures-- does not exist.
 Instead, a pseudo unit cell of an equivalent PC lattice was identified and extracted from the finite chain's response in a novel and innovative manner.
-The analysis showed that the payload carried by the pendulum chain becomes a key to the formation of the equivalent PC system and, in its presence, the system shows a similar dispersive behavior.
+The analysis showed that the payload carried by the pendulum chain becomes key to the formation of the equivalent PC system and, in its presence, the system shows a similar dispersive behavior.
 As a result, periodic variations in the pendulums masses or links (with a tip mass) create a frequency band gap which has been verified in both frequency and time domains.
 As a very intriguing observation, we showed that: (1) The variation in masses resembles the effect of varying the stiffness in a conventional PC.
-(2) On the other hand, a periodic change in the connecting links becomes reminiscent of a PC lattice with a periodic elastic foundations as well as a periodic variation in the masses.
+(2) On the other hand, a periodic change in the connecting links becomes reminiscent of a PC lattice with a periodic elastic foundation as well as a periodic variation in the masses.
 Both cases, however, act identically since the hypothetical elastic foundation comprises a negative stiffness which nullifies its own effect.
-This is particularly interesting given that negative stiffness systems are typically stimulated using actively controlled elements as opposed to the current case where it emerges solely from the pendulum's unique arrangement.
-The potential of the proposed pendulum chains can extend beyond industrial crane applications to ones which involve vibration control of payload deliveries including, but not limited to, robotic arms\cite{o2007wave}, descending payloads of unmanned aerial vehicles \cite{goodarzi2015geometric} as well as tethered space elevators \cite{kim1995modeling,williams2009dynamic}.
+This is particularly interesting given that negative stiffness systems are typically the product of auxetic structures or actively controlled elements, as opposed to the current case where it emerges solely from the pendulum's unique arrangement.

+The unconventional dynamics of the pendulum chain have been experimentally demonstrated via transfer function measurements, showing a clear evidence of the predicted band gaps, in addition to snapshots of the spatial profiles both inside and outside the band gap which support the derived transfer function.
+The potential of the proposed pendulum chains can extend beyond industrial crane applications to ones which involve vibration control of payload deliveries including, but not limited to, robotic arms (\cite{o2007wave}), descending payloads of unmanned aerial vehicles (\cite{goodarzi2015geometric}) as well as tethered space elevators (\cite{kim1995modeling,williams2009dynamic}).